palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

     $ npm install -s d3@5

-The ``-s`` argument saves plotly to a dependencies file.
+The ``-s`` argument saves d3 to a dependencies file.
 That way, if you ever need to go through the install steps for your app again, you can do so easily by simply running ``npm install``.

 From here, we'll be working in our ``_scripts`` folder.
 Create a file called ``_charts.js`` inside of ``_scripts/``.